School Fees in Singapore: The Cost of Education for Your Child (2021)

 Preschool

-With the increasing number of dual-income family models in Singapore, more and more Singaporean children are enrolled in preschool so that their parents can go to work in the day.
+With the increasing number of dual-income family models in Singapore, more and more Singaporean children are enrolled in preschool so that their parents can go to work during the day.

 If this is a decision that you and your spouse make, be prepared to set aside a hefty sum of money for your child.

-These are the school fees for the different grade levels – infant care, playgroup, and kindergarten – at the various ECDA-subsidised or private international preschools.
+These are the school fees for the different grade levels – infant care, child care, and kindergarten – at the various ECDA-subsidised or private preschools.

-In comparison, if you have the means to provide caregiving to their child until they are 18 months old, you can expect to pay a total of $162 (minimum payment after heavy government subsidies for low-income families) and $124,800 (high-end) for their pre-schooling years.
+In comparison, if you have the means to provide caregiving to your child up to 18 months old, you can expect to pay a total of $20,090.40 (child care for 66 months) for their preschooling years (after subsidies).

 The cost for preschool education is hefty.
-Choosing the schools wisely will help to ensure that you have enough money to pay for education in the latter years of your child’s life.
+Choosing schools wisely will help to ensure that you have enough money to pay for education in the later years of your child’s life.

 Primary School

-Thanks to the Compulsory Education Act, this is where many parents can heave a sigh of relief with regard to payment of school fees.
+Thanks to the Compulsory Education Act, this is where many parents can heave a sigh of relief about the payment of school fees.

 The table below gives you the final sum of primary school fees for 6 years, assuming that these fees do not rise in the next few years.